 Maine Policy Matters

-Maine Policy Matters is the official podcast of the Margaret Chase Smith Policy Center, where we discuss the policy matters that are most important to Maine’s people and why Maine policy matters at the local, state, and national levels.
+Maine Policy Matters is the official podcast of the Margaret Chase Smith Policy Center, where we draw inspiration from Maine Policy Review to discuss the policy matters that are most important to Maine’s people and why Maine policy matters at the local, state, and national levels.
 Our title reinforces the mission, vision, and values of the Margaret Chase Smith Policy Center to inform public policy processes and promote civil discourse to solve the critical issues facing Maine and the nation.

 Listen to MPM

-MPM is available on all major streaming platforms, including Apple Podcasts, Spotify, Soundcloud, YouTube, Google Podcasts, Amazon Music, and iHeartRadio.
+MPM is available on all major streaming platforms, including Apple Podcasts, Spotify, Soundcloud, YouTube, Amazon Music, and iHeartRadio.

 Episodes